mottaquikarim/pycontent/content/topics/data_cleaning.md

 movies['Writer'].isna().sum()
 ```

 The **Production** companies are a bit more complicated.
-The values need to be disamiguated, and there are over 150 missing data.
+The values need to be disambiguated, and there are over 150 missing data.
 So for the purposes of this course, we'll just fill the null values with "Indie".

 ```python
 movies['Production'].fillna('Indie', inplace=True)